pixel

 I continue to do this without judgement, because I am curious and interested in the totality of their being – not just the politically acceptable parts.

 My dance with Darbella is the same.
 I cannot ever remember wishing to change her, nor have I ever judged her.
-We have fought a few times in our 38 years together, when both of us got stupid at the same time, but we turned each fight into an exploration, not a battle.
+We have fought a few times in our 4 decades years together, when both of us got stupid at the same time, but we turned each fight into an exploration, not a battle.

 In a sense, we chose to leave conflict behind for co-creativity.